PriyaaSharma2005/2d-Game/README.md

 Technologies Used:

-HTML: Structure of the game and game board.
+1) HTML: Structure of the game and game board.
-CSS: Styling the game and ensuring it looks good on different devices.
+2)CSS: Styling the game and ensuring it looks good on different devices.
-JavaScript: Game logic, controls, and interactions.
+3)JavaScript: Game logic, controls, and interactions.